 - Formation of bone spurs (osteophytes)

-Treatment of Degenerative disc disease in and of itself is generally conservative and can include the use of medications, such as anti inflammatory medication, pain medication and muscle relaxers.
-Physical therapy may also be employed if the physician believes it would be helpful.
-Chiropractic and massage modalities may also be helpful in elevating the discomfort associated with this disorder.
+Treatment of degenerative disc disease is generally conservative and can include the use of medications, such as anti-inflammatory medication, pain medication, and muscle relaxers.
+Physical therapy may also be recommended if your physician believes it would be helpful.
+Chiropractic and massage modalities may also be helpful in relieving the discomfort associated with this disorder.

-Secondary phenomena from disc degeneration, such as pinched nerves and instability (which may include spondylolisthesis and scoliosis) occasionally require more aggressive treatment.
+Secondary conditions that arise from disc degeneration, such as pinched nerves and instability (which may include spondylolisthesis and scoliosis), occasionally require more aggressive treatment.
 This may include injections or surgery, depending on multiple factors.
-These discussions require careful consideration with your spine specialist.
+Your spine specialist will discuss recommended treatment options after careful consideration to determine what is the best option for your individual condition.

 If you would like more information about degenerative disc disease treatment options at Austin Spine or would like to schedule an appointment with one of our skilled surgeons, please call our office at (512) 347-7463.